kodaxx/dashpayPOS/README.md

 * Enter sale amounts in your local currency (only supports USD at the moment) and have them converted to an amount in Dash using http://coinmarketcap.com exchange rate
 * A QR code payment request is generated with your receiving address, sale amount, store name, and 'use InstantSend' for your customers to scan
 * Unique addresses are used for every sale that are a part of your HD wallet.
 One private key
+* Get an on-screen notification when the requested amount is received at your address
+* Detects partial payments and allows multiple parties to pay the total amount owed

 #Planned Features